-Allison Schmitt: Confronting depression led to more wins in pool
+Allison Schmitt: Depression fight led to more pool wins

 One last gold medal was worth the wait for Allison Schmitt.
 But it was the embrace that followed that meant even more for the 26-year-old swimmer from Canton, as she left behind her teammates and scrambled up the bleachers inside Rio’s Olympic Aquatics Stadium, determined to reach her teary-eyed parents.